jonwinton/ddqb/examples/README.md

 # DDQB Examples

-This directory contains example Go programs that demonstrate how to use the DataDog Query Builder (DDQB) library.
+This directory contains example Go programs that demonstrate how to use the Datadog Query Builder (DDQB) library.

 ## Running the Examples